Valve/stagger/README.md

 On the surface, this tasks seems simple, but when you have a lot of tasks, that should be scheduled across business days, that span several weeks, it gets complicated.
+When you have both plain ruby `Time` and `ActiveSupport::TimeWithZone`, it gets even more hairy.

-Stagger has good test coverage, I covered all cases I could think of with specs.
+Stagger has good test coverage, I covered all cases
+I could think of with specs.

 Stagger has no runtime dependencies.